veracity/veracity-documentation/sections/customerservices/accesshub2.md

 ## Overview

-Veracity Access Hub (VAH) lets you manage access to your applications and the apps you are subscribing to in the Veracity ecosystem.
+Veracity Access Hub (VAH) lets you manage access to your applications and the apps you are addedibing to in the Veracity ecosystem.

 For developer documentation, go [here](../tenantmanagement/tenantmanagement.md).